API Reference

 | activatedInVisit | Boolean | When true, the engine activated the experiment during the current visit.
 A triggered experiment does not guarantee activation; factors like traffic exclusion or capping can prevent activation. |

-| nonExpositionReason | String | If experiment was triggered but not activated, this field represents the reason for the non exposition.
-Possible values are: EXPERIMENT_EXCLUSION (the visitor is part of the population excluded from the current experiment, ie he will not be counted towards the experiment results), VISITOR_CAPPING (the visitor has reached a capping preventing the activation of the experiment).
-This property is available if the experiment was triggered on the current page and the active property is false, else it will be null. |
+| nonExpositionReason | String | If the engine triggered but did not activate the experiment, this field represents the reason.
+Possible values: EXPERIMENT_EXCLUSION (the visitor belongs to the population excluded from the experiment, that is, they are not counted towards results) and VISITOR_CAPPING (the visitor reached a capping limit that prevents activation).
+This property is available if the engine triggered the experiment on the current page and active is false. |

 | associatedVariation | Object | Variation object associated with the experiment for the given visitor.
 If the experiment is not yet activated, this will usually be null, except if a pre-allocation was performed. |

 | redirectProcessed | Boolean | When true, a URL redirection occurred for this experiment on the previous page.
-This property is set via processRedirect() or manual configuration.
-In JavaScript-based integrations, redirects may cancel further code execution; check this property to resend network requests on the landing page if necessary. |
+This property is set through processRedirect() or manual configuration.
+In JavaScript-based integrations, redirects can cancel further code execution; check this property to resend network requests on the landing page if necessary. |

 Properties